runicscribe/worldbuilding-docs/dae-machina/culture/technology/index.md

 ### Elyos Republic

 The Elyos Republic mints silver coins with various metal inlays for different denominations.
-This currency is also accepted by most merchants in the free cites and the Futhern Dhal.
+This currency is also accepted by most merchants in the free cites and the Futhern Dal.

 Some northern merchants in the Empire deal in furs from the Wolf 'fae, which they pay for with various food goods that store well, and iron or steel weapons and tools.
 Some southern merchants deal in spices from the Plains 'fae, which they pay for in glass beads, metal cart fittings, or other things the Plains 'fae find useful.

-### Futhern Dhal
+### Futhern Dal

 Most transactions among the Futhern Dhal use sized gemstones and gemstone dust, or bulk metal ingots for larger transactions, based purely on the value of the raw materials.
-Given that this is a value based currency, it is accepted by most larger institutions outside of the Futhern Dhal, but not by many smaller businesses that cannot readily handle raw gemstones.
+Given that this is a value based currency, it is accepted by most larger institutions outside of the Futhern Dal, but not by many smaller businesses that cannot readily handle raw gemstones.

 Some strongholds also mint their own coinage, consisting of gemstones embedded a metal coin or token stamped with their mass.
-The Futhern Dhal also buy furs and meat from the Midh'fae in return for high quality tools and weapons.
+The Futhern Dal also buy furs and meat from the Midh'fae in return for high quality tools and weapons.

+Several Futhern Dal citadels also host large banks who do businesses across Eaos-Mhidda.

 ### Lost Cities ('jinn)